NishiyaKN/obsidian/600 AI/4 - LLM.md

 Uses layers of self-attention mechanisms in order to understand the input and generate an output
 ### Encoders
 - Process and understands the input tokens
-- Converts tokens into embeddings
+- Converts tokens into context-rich embeddings (whole sentence)
-- Embeddings can be use to generate new tokens with encoders, or for text classification/search
+- Used for semantic search
 ### Decoders
-- Generates text based on the encoder's output (and the previous generated text)
+- Converts tokens into embeddings (can use embeddings from encoders for sequence-to-sequence task, like translation)
-	- Can be used without encoder,
+- Generates text based on the embeddings and previously generated output
-- Converts embeddings new text (a single word at a time)
+	- Produces only a single token at a time
-- Some models may use only decoder, no encoder
+- Used for text generation
 ##### Decoding Strategies
 - **Greedy Decoding:** picks the most likely word at each step, may lead to suboptimal sequences
 - **Beam Search:** tries different possible sequences, explores a tree of possibilities and chooses the best